10 Cultural Truths Locals Know About Kigali

 3. Silence Can Mean Respect

-4. The Cleanliness Isn’t Just Policy, It’s Pride
+4. Cleanliness Isn’t Just Policy, It’s Pride

 5. Greetings Go Beyond “Hello”